legends-of-sol/whitepaper/README.md

 - **Team:** ℒ841,393,600 $LEGEND tokens (20%) - 30% initial with 16M vest with linear unlock.
 70% for ongoing work paid monthly.
 - **Total:** ℒ4,206,968,002 $LEGEND tokens.

+## Future Plans

+As Legends of SOL continues to evolve we have a clear vision for the future of the project.
+Our vision is to not only enhance the value and utility of "The Choice" NFT within our ecosystem but also to deliver innovative features that revolutionize the NFT landscape on Solana.
+By introducing dynamic, hot-swappable traits and leveraging sentiment analysis for deeper market insights, our future plans are designed to foster a sustainable, vibrant, and interconnected community trait market place.
+Here, we outline the key initiatives that will drive the next phase of growth for Legends of SOL, building on our huge initial successes to date.

-## The Choice NFT
+### The Choice NFT

-"The Choice" NFT is now the keystone to the Legends of SOL universe.
-It is the primary signifier for $LEGEND holders, unlocking full access to the Legends community through [PubKey](https://github.com/pubkeyapp) certification.
+"The Choice" NFT is the keystone to the Legends of SOL universe.
+It is the primary signifier for members Legends of SOL, unlocking full access to the Legends community through [PubKey](https://github.com/pubkeyapp) certification.
 "The Choice" NFT comes with several key features:

 - **PubKey Certification:** Discord members validate their Choice NFT trhough [PubKey](https://github.com/pubkeyapp), unlocking full access to the insider Legends discord channels.
 - **Hot Swappable Traits:** (In progress) Owners can change the traits of their NFT, allowing for customization and personalization.